LabZoneSK/wordpress-docker-duplicator/README.md

-# Duplicator friendly wordpress docker setup
+# Duplicator friendly-ish Wordpress-Docker setup

 ## How to use?